Sreyasree-001/Chatbot-frontend/README.md

 - 🔐 JWT-based user authentication
 - 🧠 Chat interface with smart suggestions
-- 📦 Displays product data from MongoDB backend
+- 📦 Displays product data from MySQL backend
 - 🎨 Styled with Tailwind CSS for a clean UI
 - 🔄 Dynamic rendering with loading states